Stats: Virat Kohli-led Test team equals record for unbeaten streak

 After the loss in Galle, Kohli and his men came back to win back-to-back Tests and won the Test series 2-1, they then defeated South Africa 3-0 at home with the other Test in Bengaluru producing no result, thanks to heavy rain.

 In July, Kohli and his men embarked on a four-match Test series to the West Indies and won the first and the third Tests to clinch the series 2-0.
-They returned home and won the home series against New Zealand 3-0 and following a slight hiccup against England in Rajkot, clinched the Test in Vizag by 246 runs to go 1-0 up.
+They returned home and won the home series against New Zealand 3-0 and following a slight hiccup against England in Rajkot, clinched the Test in Vizag by 246 runs to go 1-0 up, then beat the Englishman in Mohali, followed by yet another win Mumbai before equalling the mark in Chennai on Tuesday.

 |No.||Captain||Unbeaten matches||Record||Duration of streak|